-This compact travel toilet can be used inside and outside without taking up too much space.
+This compact travel toilet, which would be great as an RV toilet, can be used inside and outside without taking up too much space.
 Whether you’re camping, boating, or going on road trips, the Tiktun gives you peace of mind that it won’t fail.

 Weighing six pounds, this porta potty is lightweight and easy to carry.
-The large bucket toilet also means that it can have more than one use before it needs to be cleaned.
+The large bucket toilet also means that it can have more than one use before it needs to be cleaned with fresh water.